alexpapay/Id_parser/README.md

 # Id_parser
-Data parser from vk.com with different parsing algorithms.
+Console data parser from vk.com with a different types of parsing.
+Designed to bypass the vk.com token lock algorithm by timeouts and tokens/proxy servers lists.

 # The following parsing algorithms were designed and tested:
 1. Assembling with sequential search of tokens during blocking (the token works before blocking);